More than 600,000 attend Pope Francis' history-making Mass in East Timor

 "It doesn't matter, it's not too hot to receive his blessings," she said of the pope.

-Imitation of Jesus Sr. Irene Caj, who stood on the front row of her section of the park during the Mass, spoke of the charitable work of religious sisters in East Timor, noting that earlier in the day, Francis had visited a home for handicapped children run by Irmas Alma School.
+Imitation of Jesus Sr. Irene Caj, who stood on the front row of her section of the park during the Mass, spoke of the charitable work of religious sisters in East Timor, noting that earlier in the day, Francis had visited a home for children with disabilities run by Irmas Alma School.

 "We do a lot of work here in the country," said Caj.
 "Now, he is here to help us."

 Among the pope's other stops in the country on Sept.
 10 was a meeting with clergy and religious sisters at Dili's Cathedral of the Immaculate Conception.
-While Francis received a rockstar's welcome by those present, he used the occasion to speak of humility.
+While Francis received a rock star's welcome by those present, he used the occasion to speak of humility.

 East Timor, he said, "precisely because it is at the edge of the world is at the center of the Gospel."